DanielEscobar19/agents-framework/design/ARCHITECTURE.md

 # ⚠️ Current Limitations

 - No async indexing pipeline
-- No embedding cache layer
+- No embedding cache layer (vectors are re-computed on full rebuild)
-- No retrieval API yet

 ---